xlladdins/xll/README.md

 ### Bits, bits everywhere

-At the end of the day everything on a computer comes down to bits.
-Everything is just a collection of bits, it is just a matter of how to interpret them.
+At the end of the day, computer programs come down to bits.
+Everything is a collection of bits, it is just a matter of how to interpret them.
 The Windows 10 operating system comes in two flavors: 32-bit and 64-bit.
 The [abstract data model](https://docs.microsoft.com/en-us/windows/win32/winprog64/abstract-data-models),